Luxorius (poet): Life

-Religion

 Luxorius' writings refer to pagan deities, but it is unclear to scholars whether he aligned himself with such beliefs.
-Rosenblum believes that he may have had valid reasoning for aligning himself more with the pagans than the Christians at the time; "The Vandals might have been more unlikely to persecute pagans than Catholics".
+Rosenblum believes that he may have had valid reasoning for aligning himself more with the pagans than the Christians at the time: "The Vandals might have been more unlikely to persecute pagans than Catholics".

 In A Latin Poet Among the Vandals, Rosenblum precedes the translated epigrams with a somewhat detailed account of Luxorius' life and times.
 He indicates that Luxorius was held in esteem by his contemporaries.
 In fact in a line from one of his poems Luxorius seems to refer to himself as vir clarus, a Latin expression denoting a title of honor.
 Rosenblum specifies, however, that it is most likely that Luxorius did not hold a public office; the title was more honorary than substantive.

 Works

 Composed in Latin, Luxorius's ninety-one surviving poems are the largest single element included in the Latin Anthology, presumably compiled during his time.
 The corpus of his works has been translated into English by a few editors, most notably Morris Rosenblum in his 1961 edition.
-Luxorius's epigrams range from 3 line poems to longer poems, extending for pages.
-The subject(s) of the epigrams are equally varied; ranging from titles such as To a Noisy and Raging Dwarf and To a Fat and Unlucky Falconer to the more serious About a Stone Coffin in Which Foul Deeds Have Been Sculptured.
+Luxorius's epigrams range from three-line poems to longer poems, extending for pages.
+The subjects of the epigrams are equally varied, ranging from titles such as "To a Noisy and Raging Dwarf" and "To a Fat and Unlucky Falconer" to the more serious "About a Stone Coffin in Which Foul Deeds Have Been Sculptured".
 His works, modeled after his mentor Martial, tell the reader about himself as well as the time in which he was alive.

 While his chief task was to accurately translate the writings of Luxorius, Rosenblum also included a detailed introduction on the Vandals and Carthage, the Latin Anthology and the life of Luxorius.
 Following the translations, Rosenblum included further commentary.